openMetadataInitiative/openMINDS_documentation/docs/specifications/core/actors/person.rst

 Declaration of a person being closely associated to an organization.

+.. admonition:: specifications

 :Semantic name: https://openminds.ebrains.eu/vocab/affiliation
 :Value type: | embedded object array of type
              | `Affiliation <https://openminds.ebrains.eu/core/Affiliation>`_

-.. admonition:: instructions
-   :class: dropdown

-   Enter all current and, if desired, past affiliations of this person.
+:Instructions: Enter all current and, if desired, past affiliations of this person.

 ------------